Phone-GWP-group

 Depending on the final draft of the legislation, switching to returnable packaging could be a strong option if looking to mitigate the plastic packaging tax

-Whilst a move to returnable packaging will often see companies replacing corrugated boxes with durable plastic alternatives (which may seem to go against the goals of the packaging tax), what is often overlooked is the range of sundries and other consumables that are also used within the supply chain.
+Whilst a move to returnable packaging often sees companies replacing corrugated boxes with durable plastic alternatives (which may seem to run counter to the goals of the packaging tax), what is usually overlooked is the range of sundries and other consumables used throughout the supply chain.

-Even plastic films used to protect delicate surfaces could potentially be replaced with dividers manufactured with material such as bubble board, which can be used over many hundreds of uses (and has special surface laminates to provide the required protection).
+Even plastic films used to protect delicate surfaces could be replaced with dividers made from materials like bubble board, which can be used for many hundreds of uses (and has special surface laminates to provide the required protection).

-Admittedly this will only be an option for certain types of businesses (typically those in B2B spaces, rather than direct to consumer where there is no easy return transport available), but should be a consideration where available.
+Admittedly, this will only be an option for certain types of businesses (typically those in B2B spaces, rather than direct-to-consumer, where there is no easy return transport available).
+Still, it should be a consideration where available.

-The majority of the options detailed in this guide so far have focused on completely eliminating plastic packaging that falls under the scope of the tax – either by using recycled alternatives, completely different materials, or products which are (or may be) exempt.
+The majority of the options detailed in this guide so far have focused on eliminating plastic packaging that falls within the scope of the tax, either by using recycled alternatives, different materials, or products that are (or may be) exempt.

-Another option, however, is to look at simply reducing the amount of plastic packaging your business uses.
+Another option, however, is to reduce the amount of plastic packaging your business uses.

 packaging optimisation